General Motors (NYSE:GM) is a leading automaker committed to delivering the best automobile products to the world.

 GM’s Retail Sales And Market Share

 As mentioned, this article explores General Motors’ vehicle retail sales and market share in 3 specific regions or countries and they are the United States, China and South America.

 The reason that the U.S., China and South America are chosen for discussion here is that these regions contribute the biggest chunk of vehicle sales to GM.

 As seen from the snapshot above, the majority of GM’s vehicle sales came largely from the U.S., China and South America.

-GM Europe’s sales have ceased to exist after the company exited the European market in 2017.
+GM Europe’s sales ceased to exist after the company exited the European market in 2017.

 GM’s Vehicle Sales And Revenue Recognition

-Keep in mind that GM’s vehicle sales or retail sales data presented in the following charts do not translate to revenue or sales figures presented in the company’s income statement.
+Keep in mind that GM’s vehicle sales or retail sales data presented in this article do not translate to revenue or sales figures presented in the company’s income statement.